KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 ### AutoClearBuffer

-Gets or sets a value indicating whether or not the buffers should
+Gets or sets a value indicating whether the buffers should
 be automatically cleared before rendering any textures.

 ```csharp